JonasAlfredsson/docker-nginx-certbot/README.md

 ### Creating a server .conf file

-As an example of a barebone (but functional) SSL server in nginx you can look at the file `example_server.conf` inside the `example` directory.
+As an example of a barebone (but functional) SSL server in Nginx you can look at the file `example_server.conf` inside the `example` directory.
 By replacing '`yourdomain.org`' with your own domain you can actually use this config to quickly test if things are working properly.